lovingl3tters/lovingl3tters/README.md

 <details>
   <summary> ♠️ beloved oomfies </summary>

-names are not in any particular orders. i love you friends and oomfs
+names are not in any particular order. i love you friends and oomfs

-wip. if i sit/talk with you a lot, you're likely included in here
+if i sit/talk with you a lot, you're likely included in here

+current list are those who are my @'s in gh <3 youre all wonderful

 </details>
 𓎢𓎠𓎟𓎠𓎡